otvorenesudy/elasticsearch-facet-matcher/README.md

 ## Example

-This searches for any facet field matching pattern 'peter*' by lucene query and validates each facet value by the same query.
+This searches for any value in faceted field `judges.untouched` matching pattern 'peter*' by lucene query and validates each facet value by the same query in script.

 ```json